WeR-stats/uk_geography/README.md

 # UK Geography

-Datasets and boundaries used in various workshops and shiny apps.
+Datasets and boundaries used in various workshops and shiny apps of the [WeR meetup](https://www.meetup.com/WeR-stats/)

 ## Datasets

   - postcodes: lookup table to connect postcodes to one of the lowest level areas:
     - [Output Areas (OA)](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeography#output-area-oa)
     - [Workplace Zones (WZ)](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeography#workplace-zone-wz)
+    It's been built using the `ONSPD_FEB_2019_UK` csv file included in the [ONS Postcode Directory (February 2019)](https://geoportal.statistics.gov.uk/items/ons-postcode-directory-february-2019) distribution.
-  - output_areas: lookup table to connect every output area in the UK to some of its higher level hierarchy
+  - output_areas: lookup table to connect every output area in the UK to some of its higher level hierarchy It's been built using mainly the csv files contained in the subfolder `documents` included in the [ONS Postcode Directory (February 2019)](https://geoportal.statistics.gov.uk/items/ons-postcode-directory-february-2019) distribution.
   - workplace_zones: lookup table to connect every workplace zone in the UK to some of its higher level hierarchy
   - locations: names and centroids related to higher level areas than output area and workplace zone